AlexPetrovBG/ractory/docs/Helpers/API prod test and deply workflow.md

 **Important:** Direct database manipulation of passwords should be avoided in production environments when possible.
 Use the API endpoints or controlled maintenance scripts.

 **Note:** Always verify that password hashes are stored correctly in the database to avoid authentication issues.
 The hash format should begin with `$2b$12$`.

+## Managing Workstations

+The system supports workstation management via the API endpoints at `/api/v1/workstations`.
+These endpoints allow for:
+- Creating workstations with specified types (Machine, Assembly, Control, Logistics, Supply)
+- Retrieving workstation information
+- Updating workstation details
+- Deactivating workstations

+These endpoints should be used to manage all workstation-related operations instead of direct database manipulation.

 ## 1. Development Workflow (`dev` profile)